 Today’s Pakistani wedding is an amalgamation of its diverse traditions (See HERE) meaning a Pakistani wedding is much more than a Nikkah (the ceremony) and Valima.

-The wedding starts with a Mayoun, which is completely a Hindu tradition.
-During my time in Pakistan, I had a chance to attend MANY Hindu weddings with friends, and this tradition was considered very important.
-During the event, the bride wears yellow and yellow stuff representing sickness and negativity is put on her to show that she looks so beautiful still, meaning she is auspicious and prosperous.
+Many weddings start with a Mayoun, which is completely a Hindu tradition.
+During my time in Pakistan, I had a chance to attend many Hindu weddings with friends, and this tradition was considered very important.
+During the event, the bride wears head-to-toe yellow since the yellow stuff representing sickness & negativity and is put on the bride to show that she still looks beautiful, meaning she is auspicious & prosperous.

 The Dholki is a Pakistan-only tradition that has no religious value.
-This event is held to jumpstart the wedding and consists of songs, dances, friends, family, and of course food.
+This event is held to jumpstart the wedding & consists of songs, dances, friends, family, & of course food.
 This is also the time when wedding decor is put on outside and inside the house.

 The Milad seems to be the latest trend in Pakistan.
-Honestly, I can only think of 1 or 2 weddings during my childhood where a Milad was held.
-During this event, we sing praises and remember Prophet Muhammed PBUH and important teachings in Islam.
+Honestly, I can think of only 1 or 2 weddings during my childhood where a Milad was held.
+During this event, we sing praises & remember Prophet Muhammed PBUH & important teachings in our religion, Islam.

-The Shaadi is another Pakistan-only tradition because it involves the bride’s rukhsati, the bride’s departure.
-During this event, the Nikkah is traditionally performed, followed by dinner and dancing and then the night ends with the rukhsati.
+The Baraat is Pakistan-only tradition that involves the bride’s rukhsati, the bride’s official departure from her single life.
+During this event, the Nikkah is traditionally performed, followed by Shaadi, which is dinner & dancing.
+It is always hosted by the bride’s family.

-The Valima or Reception is required by Islam and the groom and his family are responsible for organizing (and paying for) it.
-This event involves the official introduction of the couple, dinner, and dancing.
+The Valima or Reception is required by Islam & the groom & his family are responsible for organizing (& paying for) it.
+This event involves the official introduction of the couple, dinner, & dancing.

 The Chauti or 4th day is another Pakistan-only tradition.
-This is a super fun event held after all the hoopla of the wedding is finished.
-During this personal family time, we play games, gossip, and of course, there is food.
-The event is held at the groom’s (or groom’s family-haha) house.
+This is a super fun event hosted by the groom and his friends after all the wedding hoopla has been completed.
+During this very personal family time, we play games, gossip about the wedding, & of course, there is food served.
+The event is held at the groom’s (or groom’s family) house.

 Wedding Season 2018

-As December approaches, I know there are brides scrambling to different bazaars and shops (the word store or mandi is reserved for places to buy groceries).
-I thought I would make the preparations a little easier by giving tips on how to style The PinkTree Company’s Nani Amma Kay Duppatay (Translation: my maternal grandmother’s collection of dupattay) for wedding events.
+When December approaches, I know there are brides scrambling to different markets/bazaars & shops for last minute bridal shopping duties (the word store or mandi is reserved for places to buy groceries in Pakistan).
+I thought I would make the preparations a little easier by giving tips on how to style the latest The PinkTree Company’s Nani Amma Kay Duppatay (Translation: my maternal grandmother’s collection of dupattay) for your wedding events.

 Mayoun/Dholkis: For these at-home events, I would suggest the “Hot & Gold” Dupatta (See HERE).
 Given how large or small you want the events to be, I would make a fuscia gharara with a short shirt with either banarsi silk fabric or plain silk fabric.
 Since the outfit is going to be such a bold statement, I would recommend not wearing any type of jewelry with this – even those lovely flower jewelry.
 If you do want to go traditional, then do not pick this dupatta, as it is appropriate for a modern Pakistani bride only.